ergoplatform/ergodocs/docs/dev/data-model/data-structures.md

 ---
 tags:
   - Data Structures
+  - Cryptography
+  - Security
 ---

-# Data Structures
+# Data Structures in Ergo

 In Ergo, several key data structures are employed to support its blockchain and smart contract functionality.
+These data structures are designed to ensure efficient and secure access to data, guaranteeing optimal performance and data integrity.
 Here's a list of the main data structures used within the Ergo ecosystem:

 ## 1. **AVL Trees (Authenticated Dynamic Dictionaries)**
-   - **Purpose**: AVL Trees in Ergo are used to store and authenticate dynamic sets of data in a compact and efficient manner.
-They are particularly useful for stateful smart contracts.
+   - **Purpose**: AVL Trees in Ergo are a specialized type of self-balancing binary search tree, used to store and authenticate dynamic sets of data in a compact and efficient manner.
+They ensure efficient and secure access to your data, guaranteeing optimal performance and data integrity.
    - **Usage**:
      - In the storage of UTXO states, where efficient verification of state changes is required.
      - In applications like off-chain code and distributed systems managing the Plasma infrastructure, where privacy-preserving transactions need to verify inclusion or exclusion of certain elements without revealing all details.
    - **Documentation Reference**: [AVL Trees in Ergo](avl.md), [Plasma](plasma.md)